-Why Learn Words in Context?
+Why Learn Vocabulary Words in Context?

 The best and most natural way to learn vocabulary and expressions is in context.

-3 reasons to stop memorizing lists of words
+3 reasons to stop memorizing vocabulary lists

 - Memorizing the meaning of a word ≠ being able to use it correctly.

 - You won’t remember the words for very long if you don’t use them and they are not meaningful.

 - It’s boring and demotivating.

 3 reasons to start learning vocabulary in context